pubpub/sdk/docgen/doc-snippets/readme.md

 ## Installation

-If you use this in Node, you have to use Node 18 or higher in order to support native FormData.
+If you use the SDK in Node, you must use Node 18 or higher in order to support native FormData.

 ```bash
 pnpm add @pubpub/sdk